keptn/tutorials/site/tutorials/keptn-quality-gates-dynatrace-06.md

 - Prepare Dynatrace to act as a data source for Quality Gate evaluation
 - Learn how to define and use service-level indicators (SLIs) and service-level objectives (SLOs)
 - How to trigger a Keptn Quality Gate evaluation using the CLI and the API
-- How to use the Keptns Bridge to inspect your Quality Gate Results
+- How to use the Keptn's Bridge to inspect your Quality Gate Results

 ## Prerequisites Keptn
 Duration: 5:00